In the previous post, we covered the Dos and Don’ts of representing or structuring data and how to prioritise conditions.

-In Numerical Reasoning sets you have to test out the various numbers that a particular variable, say production in a particular month, can take given the conditions.
-The only way you can is proceed by listing, testing & eliminating possibilities given the conditions, making the soving of these sets very similar to the solving of Sudoku.
+Numerical Reasoning sets require you to test out the various numbers that a particular variable, say production in a particular month, can take given the conditions.
+The only way you can proceed by listing, testing & eliminating possibilities given the conditions, making the solving of these sets very similar to the solving of Sudoku.

-In sets that involve Algebraic Reasoning sets, at some point you have to take one unknown value to be X and then use the conditions to write the other values in terms of X and use the conditions to determine things about X:
+Sets that involve Algebraic Reasoning, require you to take one unknown value to be X and then use the conditions to write the other values in terms of X and use the conditions to determine things about X:

 - The precise value of X or

 - The maximum and minimum values it can take

 The key to cracking such sets is to be open to two things: